-An Acid Attack Survivor Walked In NYFW & It Was Beautiful — PHOTOS
+An Acid Attack Survivor Walked The Catwalk At NYFW

 Fashion is often accused of being frivolous, frequently deservedly.
 But a show at this year's New York Fashion Week has just broken new boundaries by featuring Indian model and activist Reshma Quereshi, who survived a devastating acid attack by a male relative in 2015.
 Quereshi's catwalk stomp is neither out of the blue nor out of character, though.
 She has already made worldwide headlines for her beauty tutorials with the charity Make Love Not Scars, and is one of the world's most famous acid attack survivors.
 Her walk in the Archana Kochar show Thursday, the first by an acid attack survivor at NYFW, represents not only a movement forward in the concept of "beautiful," but a crucial moment in the fight against gender violence in India and across the world.